Ipana griseata: Larva

+Pupa

 The pupa are enclosed in a cocoon made of moss and plant detritus and can be found on the ground.

+Adult

 Hudson described the adult moth as follows:

 The expansion of the wings of the male is 1 1/8 inches, of the female 1 3/8 inches.
 The fore-wings are dull slaty-grey, with a slightly paler central band; there is a fine oblique wavy transverse line at about one-fourth, another at about one-half, and indications of a third at about three-fourths; numerous minute black streaks are thickly scattered over the wing, especially near the base and the termen; the outline of the termen is very slightly scalloped.
 The hind-wings are pale grey, darker near the termen.
 The body is very dark slaty-grey.
 The antenna of the male are not bi-pectinated.

+The adult of this species can be distinguished from related other species in the genera Ipana and Declana as it has a torso that is more downy in appearance and has a light coloured band that appears before the middle of the forewings.
+It can be distinguished from grey forms of Declana floccosa and D. nigrospara as I. griseata is darker grey in colour and is larger than the other two species.

 Distribution

 Ipana griseata is endemic to New Zealand.
-This species range is from the Bay of Plenty/Taupo to Southland.
+This species range is from the Bay of Plenty/Taupo down to Stewart Island.
 However it is likely locally extinct in some North Island localities.

 Ipana griseata has been recorded as being collected in Wellington, Top house at Lake Rotoiti, Mount Hutt, Castle Hill, Cave Creek in Paparoa National Park, Arthurs Pass, Waiho Gorge in Westland, Dunedin, Ben Lomond, Lake Wakatipu, Takitimu Mountains in Southland, Invercargill and Orepuki.